-Health and care facilities should identify in advance areas/routes/consultation rooms for individuals who are displaying respiratory symptoms and who have been assessed as requiring a face to face consultation.
+Health and care facilities should identify in advance areas/routes/consultation rooms for individuals who require to follow the respiratory pathway and who have been assessed as requiring a face to face consultation.
 It is recognised that some small practices will not have space to facilitate separate waiting areas for individuals on the respiratory pathway.
 In this case, a local risk assessment should be undertaken to determine how best to manage these individuals and whether it is suitable for them to attend for face to face consultations.

-Where possible, consultation/treatment rooms should be identified for placement of individuals with respiratory symptoms.
+Where possible, consultation/treatment rooms should be identified for placement of individuals who require placement on the respiratory pathway.
 Some health and care facilities may be very small with limited consultation rooms and the ability to dedicate a room to respiratory individuals may not be possible.
 If this is the case, consider allocating respiratory cases to the end of a session.
 Ensure cleaning of touch surfaces within the consultation room is undertaken thoroughly immediately after the patient/individual leaves the room.
 Particular attention should be paid to anything touched by the individual and anything within short range of individuals who are coughing/sneezing.

-Primary Care and Community Health and Social Care settings - Individual Service user placement in residential facilities questions.
+Primary Care and Community Health and Social Care settings - Individual Service user placement in residential facilities

+All admissions from the community to a residential health and care setting should be assessed first by the health and care setting team using the respiratory screening questions outlined above for care homes, prisons and social community and residential care settings.
 This applies to all types of residential heath and care setting admissions (including for respite).

-All admissions from the community to a residential health and care setting should be assessed first by the health and care setting team using the respiratory screening

-For those residents who are displaying respiratory symptoms, the admission should be delayed if possible until they have completed their COVID-19 self-isolation period, OR if COVID-19 negative, until symptoms are resolving.
+For those residents who are displaying respiratory symptoms, the admission should be delayed if possible until they have completed their COVID-19 self-isolation period, OR if COVID-19 negative, until symptoms are resolving provided the admission is non urgent.